What causes dry skin? 19 possible conditions

-It is also important to choose the right kind of moisturizer for your skin type.
+It’s also important to choose the right kind of moisturizer for your skin type.
 If your skin is extremely dry, look for a petrolatum-based product.

 - Dry skin. (n.d.).
-American Academy of Dermatology.
-Retrieved July 19, 2012, from http://www.aad.org/skin-conditions/dermatology-a-to-z/dry-skin
+Retrieved from https://www.aad.org/public/diseases/dry-sweaty-skin/dry-skin

-- Dry skin/Itchy skin. (n.d.).
-Cleveland Clinic.
-Retrieved July 19, 2012, from http://my.clevelandclinic.org/disorders/dry_skin/derm_overview.aspx
+- Dry skin/itchy skin. (n.d.).
+Retrieved from http://my.clevelandclinic.org/health/diseases_conditions/dry-skin

 See a list of possible causes in order from the most common to the least.